 - Adjust the focus using the focus ring. - Make sure the lens cap is off. - There may be dirt or smears on the lens.
 Clean the lens as described on page 70. - Make sure the lens is not fogged by condensation.
 You may need to wait before using the projector after moving it from a cold environment. - Make sure the projection distance is within the range described on page 14. - Adjust the Sharpness setting on the Image menu (see page 54).
-You should be able to see the effect on the screen immediately.
+You should be able to see the effect on the screen immediately. - Adjust the Brightness and Contrast settings in the image menu; see page 54.

-You see vertical stripes or the image still looks blurry after trying the solutions in the previous section.
+You see vertical stripes, flickering, or the image still looks blurry after trying the solutions in the previous section.

 - If you're projecting from a computer and displaying an image that contains a lot of fine detail, you may notice one or more vertical stripes or bands, or some of the characters may look heavy or blurred.
 Press the Auto button on the remote control.
 This resets the projector's tracking and sync settings. - If further adjustment is needed, you can fine-tune the Tracking and Sync settings manually using the Signal menu as described on page 56. - 1.
 Fill the screen with an image containing fine detail when making these adjustments.
 For example, in Windows you can select a pattern to appear as your desktop background.
 Or try projecting black text on a white background. - 2.
 Adjust the Tracking to eliminate vertical stripes. - 3.
-Adjust the Sync to increase the sharpness of the image.
+Adjust the Sync to increase the sharpness of the image or eliminate flickering or signal interference.